-You’ll have to dig into those winnings a little more to pay additional taxes if you end up owing more than 24%—and that's probable, given the tax brackets that a significant jackpot would push you into.
+You'll have to dig into those winnings a little more to pay additional taxes if you end up owing more than 25%.
+And that could happen because of the tax bracket that a big jackpot would push you into.

 The top federal tax rate in tax year 2022 is 37% on incomes over $539,900 for single taxpayers, or $647,850 if you're married and filing a joint return.
 This means you'll pay 37% income tax on the portion of your winnings that exceeds these amounts, depending on your filing status.